 It is important to understand why the price has fallen.

-But if it’s the latter, there could be some mispriced opportunities to take advantage of.
+If it’s the former, there could be some mispriced opportunities to take advantage of.

 The list given above is certainly not a recommendation to buy or sell any of the companies mentioned.

 What investors can do with the list is to dig deeper into the stocks, and determine which are worth investing in for the long-term.

 Why not check our community at Seedly and participate in the lively discussion regarding stocks!